 The Maine Township School-Based Health Center, housed at Maine East High School, is a partnership between Maine Township District 207 and Advocate Medical Group, in affiliation with Advocate Lutheran General Hospital.
-The goal of the School-Based Health Center is to improve the physical and emotional health of students attending Maine East, Maine West and Maine South High Schools.
+The goal of the School-Based Health Center is to improve the physical and emotional health of students attending Maine East, Maine West, and Maine South High Schools.
+The cost of operation of the School-Based Health Center comes from grants.
+No District 207 educational funds are being, or will be, used to support the work of the School-Based Health Center.